-In evaluating short and medium-term export markets for breadfruit and breadfruit the focus is on the Australian and New Zealand markets.
+In evaluating short and medium-term export markets for breadfruit and breadfruit products the focus is on the Australian and New Zealand markets.
 A sufficient supply base and the necessary large investment in processing capacity have yet to be established to warrant consideration of broader global markets.
 Some consideration is made, however, of the US fresh and frozen market given the sizable Samoan population resident there.

 Some 15- years ago there was much optimism regarding exporting fresh breadfruit to New Zealand, Australia and the United States.
-However, to this day New Zealand remains the only country to which fresh breadfruit is permitted utilizing HTFA quarantine treatment facilities in Fiji Tonga and Samoa.
-Despite long pending market access requests to Australia and United States it is unlikely that this situation will change in the foreseeable future, unless this becomes a high priority of the Quarantine Authorities both the importing and PIC exporting country.
+However, to this day New Zealand remains the only country to which fresh breadfruit is permitted utilizing HTFA quarantine treatment facilities in Fiji, Tonga and Samoa.
+Despite long pending market access requests to the United States and more recently Australia, it is unlikely that this situation will change in the foreseeable future, unless this becomes a high priority of the Quarantine Authorities in both the importing and PIC exporting countries.

 The main driver of demand for fresh breadfruit is the Pacific Islander population, particularly the Samoan population.
-The total New Zealand population as of the last Census in 2013 was 4,242,048 (an annual increase of 0.76% over the inter-censual period), the Pacific islander population was population was 295, 941 of which the Samoan population made up nearly half.
+The total New Zealand population as of the last Census in 2013 was 4,242,048 (an annual increase of 0.76% over the inter-censual period), the Pacific islander population was 295,941 of which the Samoan population made up nearly half.
 The Samoan population increased by 1.43% per annum over the Census period (table 11).
 Thus, it is estimated that the New Zealand Samoan population now stands at around 153,000.
-The Breadfruit Profile prepared by the Samoan Ministry Agriculture Forests and Meteorology in 2002 "conservatively" estimated the market for fresh breadfruit in New Zealand to be around 400 tonnes based on Samoan population of 115,000.
+The Breadfruit Profile prepared by the Samoan Ministry Agriculture Forests and Meteorology in 2002 "conservatively" estimated the market for fresh breadfruit in New Zealand to be around 400 tonnes based on a Samoan population of 115,000.
 To this has to be added increasing numbers of Indians, Malaysians and Sri Lankan people who live in New Zealand who use breadfruit in curry dishes.

+Average annual

-2006 2013 Average annual % increase
+2006 2013 % increase

 Total New Zealand

 population 4,027,947 4,242,048 0.76%

 Pacific islander

 population 265,974 295,941 1.61%

 Samoan population 131,000 144,138 1.43%

-Source: New Zealand R Population Cens us 2006 and 201 .3
+Source: New Zealand Population Census 2006 and 2013